shubhamkohli19/React-E-Commerce-Application/README.md

 # React-E-Commerce-Application

-**Successfully developed and implemented a feature-rich e-commerce application, showcasing proficiency in authentication, dynamic data fetching, and user-centric design.**
+**StellarShop : A successfully developed and implemented a feature-rich e-commerce application, showcasing proficiency in authentication, dynamic data fetching, and user-centric design.**

 https://react-e-commerce-application.vercel.app/